APrf Peter Zilm

 Date Role Research Topic Program Degree Type Student Load Student Name

 2024 Co-Supervisor Phenotypic Diversity of Staphylococcus aureus During Colonisation.
-Doctor of Philosophy Doctorate Full Time Miss Chloe Michelle Burford-Gorst
+Doctor of Philosophy Doctorate Full Time Ms Chloe Burford-Gorst

 2023 Co-Supervisor Bacterial lifestyles that provide tolerance of antimicrobials Doctor of Philosophy Doctorate Full Time Mrs Hasindu Gayanitha Dassanayake